AlexField442/Sonic-2-Rewritten/README.md

 ## Minor Fixes
 * Fixed the title screen not having its priorities set correctly, causing various layering issues.
 * Fixed Sonic's left hand disappearing for a single frame on the title screen.
+* Fixed the GAME/TIME OVER text flickering for a single frame.
 * Fixed Sonic being able to clip into the first cave in Emerald Hill 2 (imported from _Sonic Jam_).
 * Fixed Sonic being able to get stuck in the last cave in Emerald Hill 2 (imported from _Sonic Jam_).
 * Fixed the leaf generators in Aquatic Ruin appearing when the player dies.